-(1) On change of control, the employee is generally entitled to a lump sum payment equal to twelve times the employee's highest monthly base salary payment over the prior twenty-four months plus the employee's average annual bonus over the prior twenty-month period.
+- (2) On change of control, the employee is generally entitled to a lump sum payment equal to 12 times (in the case of Mr. Marucci, 24 times) the employee's highest monthly base salary payment over the prior twenty-four months plus the employee's average annual discretionary bonuses received during the two full fiscal years prior to the date of termination, continuation of certain employee benefits and 100% acceleration of any unvested equity awards. - (3) Because the exercise price of all unvested options was greater than fair market value of the common stock as of December 31, 2011, no amount is reported for the option acceleration.